Kungsbacka/DirStat/README.md

 The output JSON has the structure you see below, where every folder in the folder list gets its own entry.

 * __Directory__ is the base directory and an optional tag list that is read from the file list.
-It can be used to attach metadata to scanned directories that can be used when analyzingthe data.
+Useful for attaching metadata to scanned directories that can be used when analyzing the data later.
 * All sizes are in bytes.
-* __LongPathList__ is a list of paths whose length is longer than 260 characters, or the number of characters specified by the -pl argument.
+* __LongPathList__ is a list of paths longer than 260 characters, or the number of characters specified by the -pl argument.
-* __FailedDirectoryList__ contains a list of all paths that could not be scanned.
+* __FailedDirectoryList__ contains a list of paths that could not be scanned.
-* If pattern matching is specified, __PatternMatchList__  contains a list if all matched paths.
+* If pattern matching is specified, __PatternMatchList__  contains a list if matched paths.
-* __FileExtensionList__ has detailed information about all file extensions found.
+* __FileExtensionList__ lists file extensions with size and count.
-* __FileChangeList__ groups files into different age groups based on when they were modified.
+* __FileChangeList__ groups files into different age groups based on when they were created or modified.
 The groups are: 1, 2, 3, 4, 5, 10, 20, 30, 182, 365, 730, 1095, 1460, 1825, 2492 and 3650 days ago.

 ```json
 [